-How can parents assist learning in Certificate II in Engineering Pathways?
+How can parents/caregivers assist learning in Certificate II in Engineering Pathways?

-Parents can assist by ensuring that students maintain a consistent approach to their competency work and maintain regular communication with the trainer.
+Parents/caregivers can assist by ensuring that students maintain a consistent approach to their competency work through the Blue Dog online theory modules and maintain regular communication with the trainer.
 Students must wear mandatory PPE in designated areas.
 All students must wear safety work boots and safety eye protection as a minimum in practical environments.